lennseg/DynamicData/midterm/readme.md

 #Midterm: Word Frequency in Speeches
 Spring 2017

-The goal for this assignment was to visualize the frequency of words in a speech.
-The user will then compare speeches based on the context.
+The goal for this assignment was to visualize the frequency of words for several Presidential speeches.

 #Inspiration:
 * http://twitter.github.io/interactive/sotu2014/#p1